Does your home reflect and nurture you?

 I know, me too!
 What every happened to the paperless society?
 I seem to turn around and have paper stuck to me.
 So what can we do with paper clutter?
 Some of it’s easy – the (more than 7 years) old tax returns – shred.
 Old love letters or photos – well, why would you do that?
 If they are in boxes piled to the ceiling then yes, weed them out.
 But isn’t it nice every now and then to go down memory lane?

-I recently found a box of old photos and cards for my wedding.
+I recently found a box of old photos and cards from my wedding.
 I took a deep breath, went through them, saved one or two and threw out the rest!
 Yes, I did.
 It was fun, and liberating.
+(I have to confess that there were cards from people I no longer remembered).

-Old high school, college, or university texts and notes – there’s this amazing thing called the Internet – let it go!!!
+Old high school, college, or university texts and notes – there’s this amazing thing called the Internet which will have all the information you need and it’s up to date – let that paper/books/stuff go!!!

 Make way for what’s important to you right now

 I’ve got a few other posts about de-cluttering.
-I fully support de-cluttering – but – and this is a big but – only to help reveal the very essence of what you find important in life.
-You can read it here.
+I fully support de-cluttering – but – and this is a big but – only if it helps reveal the very essence of what you find important in life.
+It has to reflect your personality – the person you are, not necessarily the person you’ve been.
+You can read more here.

 If they are images then choose the ones that make you smile and ditch the rest.
 There are so many options these days for creating electronic memories.
 (Says she who has three large boxes filled with photo albums I labored hours over many years ago in another lifetime (and in a galaxy far far away…)– and no, de-clutterers everywhere – it will take me too long to scan and save – life is too short and should be enjoyed – they can stay in the boxes for now!)